sonic-net/SONiC/doc/port_auto_neg/auto-fec.md

 ```
 NOTICE swss#orchagent: :- isFecModeSupported:Autoneg must be enabled for port fec mode auto to work
 ```
  The portsorch will also be responsible to update  operational FEC.
-This operational mode is applicable only when the mode is 'auto'.
-When the FEC mode is auto and oper up is detected, SAI_PORT_ATTR_OPER_FEC will be queried and updated in the STATE_DB PORT_TABLE field 'fec'.
+When oper up is detected, SAI_PORT_ATTR_OPER_FEC will be queried and updated in the STATE_DB PORT_TABLE field 'fec'.
  If the vendor SAI does not support SAI_PORT_ATTR_AUTO_NEG_FEC_MODE_OVERRIDE, and mode auto is configured through config_db.json the following error log will be thrown

 ```